top of page

 Kolmar, Gertrud

-Gertrud Käthe Chodziesner, born on December 10th, 1894 in Berlin, worked as an educator in a kindergarten.
-In 1917 her first volume of poetry was published under the pseudonym Gertrud Kolmar.
-Her third book of poetry, The Woman and the Animals, was sold off after the Reichspogromnacht of November 9, 1938.
-In November 1938 the family was forced to sell the common house.
-From July 1941 onwards she did forced labor in the armaments industry.
+Gertrud Käthe Chodziesner, born on 10 December 1894 in Berlin, worked as a nursery school teacher.
+Her first volume of poetry was published in 1917 under the pseudonym Gertrud Kolmar.
+Her third book of poetry, Die Frau und die Tiere (The Woman and the Animals), was sold after the Night of Broken Glass on 9 November 1938.
+In November 1938, the family was forced to sell the house they shared.
+From July 1941 onwards, she performed forced labour in the armaments industry.
 Her father was deported to the Theresienstadt ghetto in September 1942 and died there in February 1943.
-Gertrud Kolmar was deported to the Auschwitz concentration camp on March 2 and murdered there.
+Gertrud Kolmar was deported to the Auschwitz concentration camp on 2 March and murdered there.

 bottom of page